Anjok07/ultimatevocalremovergui/README.md

 ### Common Issues

-- This application is only compatible with 64-bit platforms.
 - If FFmpeg is not installed, the application will throw an error if the user attempts to convert a non-WAV file.

 ### Issue Reporting

 Please be as detailed as possible when posting a new issue.

-Navigate to the "Error Log" tab in the Help Guide for detailed error information that can be provided to us.
+If possible, click the "Help Guide" button to the left of the "Start Processing" button and navigate to the "Error Log" tab for detailed error information that can be provided to us.

 ## Manual Installation (For Developers)